Onggi: Features

-When heated to high temperature, the wall of the pottery vessel discharges the crystal water it contains, generating pores that allow the air to flow between the inside and the outside.
-For this reason, Onggi has been recognized as a breathable vessel from an ancient period of time.

 Suitability for fermentation

 The most significant characteristic of Korean cuisine is its use of fermented food, utilizing onggi pots for the fermentation process.
 Other foods and items can also be stored in containers originally meant for fermentation, such as tobacco, candlesticks, and cooked rice.

-Since the materials to make Onggi can be easily and cheaply obtained, Onggi has traditionally retailed at a low price, making it obtainable for the lower and middle class.
+Since the materials to make onggi can be easily and cheaply obtained, onggi has traditionally retailed at a low price, making it obtainable for the lower and middle class.

 Porosity

-Before firing, the onggijang master glazes its surface.
+Before firing, the onggijang (onggi craftsperson) glazes its surface.
 This glaze plays a key role in providing a waterproof surface and preventing leaks.
-Afterwards, a large amount sand particles are added to the body of the clay, acting as passages for air.
-This way, air can freely move through the pottery while any water cannot- Koreans call this action "Onggi drawing breath."
-This is one of the most ideal reasons to use onggi when making Korean fermented foods.
+Afterwards, a large amount of sand particles are added to the body of the clay, acting as passages for air.
+This way, air but not water can pass through the pottery.
+Koreans describe this phenomenon as "onggi breathing".
+This property contributes to its widespread use in making fermented foods.

 Variety of usage

-While onggi are mainly used as food containers, they can also be used to store household appliances such as lamps, fireplaces, ashtrays, coins, and ink pads, as well as ceremonial instruments and percussion instruments such as cans, onion jugs, and wind instruments.
+While onggi are mainly used as food containers, they can also be used to store household appliances such as lamps, fireplaces, ashtrays, coins, ink pads, and ceremonial instruments and percussion instruments such as cans, onion jugs, and wind instruments.

 Production method

 Onggi pots are made of clay that contains a high percentage of iron.
 First, the soil to make the pottery is put into the water and whipped out to remove sand and impurities.
 Once the water is removed from the resulting fine sediment, it is formed into a bowl which is then dried out in the sun.
 The potter dries the dried-up bowl again in the sun, washes it with a lye solution, then dries it again.
-The glaze that is applied to the bowl is mixed with various substances before being sifted through a sieve.
+The glaze that will be applied to the bowl is mixed with various substances before being sifted through a sieve.
 After the glaze is applied to the bowl, an orchid or grass pattern is drawn on the body and the pot is air-dried thoroughly, baked in a kiln, and finished.